rmorison/rmorison.github.io/content/posts/jupyter-setup-with-mamba-conda.md

 # Name                    Version                   Build  Channel
 ```

 not even a Python program, as we saw in the base environment.
-Isolated environments, ftw.
+Isolated environments, indeed.

-Let's install the latest Python, Jupyter, and Pandas, three essential for most data work.
+Let's install the latest Python, Jupyter, and Pandas, three essentials for most data work.

 ```shell
 mamba install python jupyterlab pandas